anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 ## Domain Name Representation {#sec:domain-names}

-Domain names are represented in their commonly known string format (e.g. "example.org") [TBD.ref] in IDNA encoding {{!RFC5890}} as a text string.
+Domain names are represented in their commonly known string format (e.g. "example.org", see section 2.3.1 of {{-dns}}) in IDNA encoding {{!RFC5890}} as a text string.
+For the purposes of this document, domain names remain case-insensitive as specified in {{-dns}}.

 The definition for the domain name representation can be seen in {{fig:domain-name}}.